smarter-sh/community/github-management/org-owners-guide.md

 ## Project Board Guidance

-Guidelines for project boards in the Kubernetes GitHub orgs are described below:
+Guidelines for project boards in the Smarter GitHub orgs are described below:

 - All project boards should be organization-level project boards instead of repository-level even if the project board is intended to be scoped to a single